NLnetLabs/rpki-doc/source/routinator/daemon.rst

 ===================

-Routinator can run as a service that periodically fetches RPKI data, verifies it and makes the resulting data set available both via the RPKI-RTR protocol and through the built-in HTTP server.
+Routinator can run as a service that periodically fetches RPKI data, verifies it and makes the resulting data set available via the RPKI-RTR protocol and through the built-in HTTP server.
 You can start the Routinator service using the ``server`` sub-command.